-After much anticipation, HUD yesterday issued new guidelines relating to assistance animals.
-The publication, FHEO-2020-01, is referred to as the "Assistance Animal Notice."
-The AAN has long been needed, frankly, as those of us in the practice of reviewing requests for accommodation for assistance animals see many areas of gray, and many participants in the process who are not informed such as housing providers, and medical providers.
+As many in the residential housing community are aware, HUD just issued new guidelines relating to assistance animals under the Fair Housing Act.
+The publication is referred to as the "Assistance Animal Notice."
+The AAN has long been anticipated, and needed frankly, as those of us in the practice of reviewing requests for accommodation for assistance animals see many areas of gray, and many participants in the process who are not informed such as housing providers and medical providers.
 The AAN replaces the prior HUD Guidelines from 2013.
-Guidelines from HUD do not alter or expand a housing provider's obligations under the Fair Housing Act, but serve as a guide toward following the requirements of the law.
-Finally, the AAN is effective immediately and will guide the review of AA requests going forward.
+Guidelines from HUD do not alter or expand a housing provider's obligations under the Fair Housing Act but serve as a guide toward following the requirements of the law.
+Finally, the AAN is effective immediately and will guide reviews of "AA" requests going forward.
 No AA request assessed under the previous guidelines is to be re-evaluated.

 The AAN has two component parts.
 The first is a guide for housing providers in assessing requests for accommodation of assistance animals.
 The second part is a guide to be used by persons with assistance animals to explain what is needed from housing providers when assessing a request for accommodation.
 Significantly, the second section is intended to be given to medical providers to show what information should be in a letter in support of an assistance animal.
-Hopefully, this part of the AAN will educate animal owners and medical providers of what housing providers need when assessing requests for assistance animals.
-Here are some of the key points in the AAN.
+When returning a request for more information a best practice would be to send the link to the AAN, directing the animal owner to specific provisions of the AAN addressing the need for sufficient and appropriate information to support the request for accommodation.